 "The arm strength is still there," said Giants catcher Steve Holm, who worked with Foppert in minor league camp last year.
 "We'd go play long toss and you'd see the ball jumping out of his hand like it used to."

 Said minor league catcher Todd Jennings: "He'd blow away one batter, then walk the next guy on four pitches.
-But the
+But the stuff is there."

 Now it's up to Foppert to harness it.

 "I know I've got that life back," he said.
 "Relieving is the thing for me now.
 I think that's the way my arm is responding the best."

 Another surprising name on the Triple-A roster was infielder Emmanuel Burriss, who is skipping a level even though he was overwhelmed when he started last season at Single-A San Jose.